New groups of evacuees quarantined in US while others may soon go home

 Monday was day 13 for San Bernardino’s Jeffrey Ho at Travis Air Force Base.

-“It feels like I fell into a different universe because it feels like we’ve been trapped for so long,” he said.
+“It just feels like I fell into like a different universe because I've been trapped for so long,” he said.

 The first group of evacuees and the second group are staying at different hotels at Travis Air Force Base.